guywuy/freezer-audit/README.md

 For lower level tests of utilities and individual components, we use `vitest`.
 We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

-### Type Checking

-This project uses TypeScript.
-It's recommended to get TypeScript set up for your editor to get a really great in-editor experience with type checking and auto-complete.
-To run type checking across the whole project, run `npm run typecheck`.

-### Linting

-This project uses ESLint for linting.
-That is configured in `.eslintrc.js`.

-### Formatting

-We use [Prettier](https://prettier.io/) for auto-formatting in this project.
-It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
-There's also a `npm run format` script you can run to format all files in the project.

 ### TODO

 - Enable item edit - copy create template (or componentise form) and add in needsMore toggle
 - List page - separate grouping for needsMore.
 Filter out items first into other array
-- Make item delete confirmation